Logo

 In 1985, Brian Mulroney's government introduced a four-year plan to restructure family benefits.

-Brian Mulroney's government transferred the costs of universal health care and higher education to the provinces, breaking tradition of the two levels of government splitting the costs.
+Brian Mulroney's government transferred a significantly increased share of the costs of universal health care and higher education to the provinces, departing from the previous standard of cost-sharing of the two levels of government.

 Brian Mulroney's government eliminated subsidies to government-owned passenger rail and postal services, resulting in the closing of post offices in some small towns and the elimination of certain train routes.